 The demand management measures included in the list above will be implemented through changes in the District's budget-based tiered pricing structure designed to strengthen the pricing signal and achieve desired water savings in the declared shortage level, including changes in the budget based water budgets of customers or customer classes (residential, landscape, commercial, etc.), changes in the usage volumes subject to the pricing tiers, and changes in the applicable commodity rates for the tiers.
-These changes will be implemented under Section 12 through the adoption of a revised Exhibit B setting forth the District's rates and charges.
+These changes will be implemented under Section 12 through the adoption of a revised Exhibit B, Schedule of Rates and Charges.